Who is this article for?

 - Code42 app version

-For more information, see Viewing Device Backup Status By Using The Reporting web app.
+For more information, see View device backup status with the Reporting web app.

 The Code42 server sends out warning emails if a client isn't able to reach any backup destinations after a certain time period.
 The default is to send a warning message after three days and a critical message after five days.
 A warning email indicates that further investigation is needed.

-You can configure the number of days that trigger either warning or critical emails in the Server Settings (Code42 for Enterprise) or from Settings > Reporting (CrashPlan for Small Business (previously CrashPlan PRO)).
+You can configure the number of days that trigger either warning or critical emails in the Server settings.

 User and device overview